shreve/shared-secret/readme.md

 Unable to decode input
 ```

+This encoding is based on a 2048-bit prime and has a message space around 192 bytes.

 ## Under the Hood

 This project was inspired by a homework assignment in EECS 376 (Foundations of Computer Science) at the University of Michigan.